tschikarski/shibboleth/Documentation/Debugging/Index.rst

 ---------------------------

 This extension is able to write debug information via 'devlog'.
 Install the extension 'devlog'.
 If you have access to the server, you might want to use the file based variant 'rlmp_filedevlog' instead and run something like ``tail -f debug.log`` on the console.

+To enable writing devlog entries, you have to go to the install tool and under "All configuration" set the value for ``[SYS][enable_DLOG]`` to ``true``.

+You might want to filter the devlog entries by "Key".
+Select the class name ``\TrustCnct\Shibboleth\ShibbolethAuthentificationService``.

+After trying a Shibboleth log in (FE or BE), you should find an entry with message ``getUserFE ($_SERVER)`` or ``getUserBE ($_SERVER)`` as the first entry of the test run.
+This will tell you the content of the $_SERVER variable on that run, which is important to determine, if the web server successfully received parameters from the SP module.
+To view the variable, click on the small arrow symbol in the "Extra data" column.

+Further entries tell why the extension decided to do, what it did.

-With this installed, go to the extension configuration and select the "debugging" tab.
-Here, you can activate debug logs for frontend and/or backend.
+In rare cases you might want to activate additional logging, which can tell some details of what's going on on the database level.
+For that, go to the extension configuration and select the "debugging" tab.
+Here, you can activate this additional logging.

-Don't start with additional debugging info, as it fills up your debug log with even more information.

 *Hint:* Debugging BE authentication is a bit tricky, when you have the TYPO3 backend open, as you might be confused by AJAX requests showing up in the log.
 That's a good reason to switch to file based logging.
 It will allow you to keep the BE closed while testing.

+**WARNING:** Deactivate devlog as soon as you finish debugging.
+Never keep it active on a production system.
+You might do so by uninstalling/deactivating the devlog extension or by disabling the system variable ``[SYS][enable_DLOG]``.

 Checking if the extension is active
 -----------------------------------